Ich steh mit einem Fuß im Grabe, BWV 156: History and text

 The sinfonia was likely derived from an earlier oboe concerto and was later adapted as part of Bach's Harpsichord Concerto in F minor.

+The earliest possible date for the first performance is 26 January 1727.
+23 January 1729 is another possibility.

 Scoring and structure

 The work is scored for three vocal soloists (alto, tenor, and bass), four-part choir, oboe, two violins, viola, and basso continuo.